Systemabel/NixDots2.0/README.md

 ## What's Not Working:

-- Luks encryption has not been setup yet, nor has secrets management.
-Coming soon!
 - There are some small bugs
   - Dolphin won't open any file or populate a menu list without basically 5-10 other seemingly random kdePackages (not random, but too much of a hassle to keep track of of, and I've quickly started getting used to yazi for all that).
-  - some config files seem to not be applying correctly (maybe I've lost track of some options I set somewhere in the flake).
-  - unconfirmed (not configured) operation of screenshots, screen recording, sleep, hibernation, & session lock screen.
+  - unconfirmed (not configured) operation of screenshots, screen recording, hibernation,.
 And I really need the numpad on regreet, so that's a WIP.

 ## This flake is a big combination of various tutorial flakes